Digitalisation can deliver some surprising benefits for your business

 So how do you decide on what’s the best approach for you?
 To get the best from your digital transformation, it’s a good idea to start by considering what growth means to you.
 Then, of course, you can think about how you go about measuring it.
 If you can identify what the issues are and where you can improve, you’re off to a good start.

-According to our Digital, Ready? report, businesses that started with a plan are much more likely to be making good progress with (or have already completed) digital transformation.
+According to our Digital, Ready? report, businesses that have started with a plan are much more likely to be making good progress with (or have already completed) digital transformation.

 Questions you might want to consider: